 We eventually decided that it was time to scale back our busy lives and free ourselves up to travel more.
 We both share a deep desire to help others.
 Me, I wanted to continue teaching fellow RVers about off-grid solar power and DIY.
 Melissa would pursue her own path in health and fitness coaching.
 So in 2018, we both retired from our corporate jobs of 30 years and started on a new path which keeps us on the road part time and at home in Washington part time.

-Our RV is a 2007 32 foot Class C. We’ve made many upgrades through the years including some recent major renovations to suit our lifestyle.
+Our first RV was a 2007 32 foot Class C. We’ve made many upgrades through the years including some major renovations to suit our lifestyle.
+In 2021 we purchased a used 2003 Winnebago Class A motorhome and began fixing it up to the the ultimate off-grid boondocking RV.

 In this article and video we share our story of how we transitioned from RV parks to RVing off-the-grid.
 Spoiler alert: Melissa was not on-board at first.
 Check it out.